-Certainly, TIF has been used frequently in the Lake of the Ozarks region in recent years.
+Certainly, TIF has been used frequently in the Cape Girardeau region in recent years.
+The Missouri state auditor's office lists four active TIF projects in the city.
 Would economic growth have been better or worse without the use of TIF?
-That is impossible to know for every individual development, but overall the research is clear that the subsidies are wasteful We do know that local officials routinely ascribe all of the economic growth from certain projects to tax incentives, when the fact is that local incentives generally have little or nothing to do with regional economic success.9 According to a paper for the Show-Me Institute from Washburn University Professor Paul Byrne, the differences in tax bases can result in inefficient development plans.10 Byrne gives a hypothetical example where the increase in sales tax collections gives the city a reason to move forward with a project, even though the combined loss (taken as net present value) in property tax revenues for the school district, county, and city more than offset the sales tax gains for the city.
+That is impossible to know for every individual development, but overall the research is clear that the subsidies are wasteful We do know that local officials routinely ascribe all of the economic growth from certain projects to tax incentives, when the fact is that local incentives generally have little or nothing to do with regional economic success.9

+According to a paper for the Show-Me Institute from Washburn University Professor Paul Byrne, the differences in tax bases can result in inefficient development plans.10 Byrne gives a hypothetical example where the increase in sales tax collections gives the city a reason to move forward with a project even though the combined loss (taken as net present value) in property tax revenues for the school district, county, and city more than offset the sales tax gains for the city.
 Of course, Byrne's theoretical problem is exactly what other researchers such as Dye and Merriman (the authors of the previously cited Illinois study) found to occur in reality.

-I urge this TIF commission and the City of Osage Beach to be one of the first political bodies to recognize that the constant quest for, and granting of, tax incentives is actively harming the economic base of the Lake of the Ozarks region.
-By passing this TIF proposal, Osage Beach might gain in the short term, but it would do so at the expense of the schools, the county, and many other taxing districts.
-It will also come at the expense of existing businesses that did not receive subsidies that now have to compete against a development that may receive \$78 million in taxpayer support.
+I urge this TIF council and the City of Cape Girardeau to be one of the very few political bodies to recognize that the constant quest for, and granting of, tax incentives is actively harming the economic base of Cape Girardeau.
+By passing this very large subsidy proposal, Cape Girardeau might gain in the short term, but it would do so at the expense of the schools, the county, and many other taxing districts.
+It will also come at the expense of existing businesses that did not receive subsidies and would force them to compete against a development that may receive \$52 million in taxpayer support.
 Finally, it will continue the downward spiral of incentive-based developments that shrink the region's tax base while appearing to benefit the latest player.

 When a game isn't working, the smart move is to stop playing rather than repeating failed strategies just because that is what some other players are doing.
-Not playing is the right move for Osage Beach.
-We hope this commission and this city can lead the way to a new realization throughout our region that economic development works for everyone when governments do not play favorites and businesses succeed or fail on their own merits.
+Not playing is the right move for Cape Girardeau.
+I hope this council and this city can lead the way to a new realization throughout our state that economic development works for everyone when governments do not play favorites and businesses succeed or fail on their own merits.
+Local government should focus on keeping tax rates low for everyone instead of artificially lowering them more for the chosen few and making them marginally higher for everyone else.